RaiyannJ/ESC204-PSA-0107-08/Electrical Circuit Photos/README.md

 V1 - A circuit with only 2 LEDS, but the toggling functionality was working

-V2 - 3 LEDS, all connected to 3 different GPIO ports
+V2 - 3 LEDS, all connected to 3 different GPIO ports (mapped as output) and a button connected to a 4th GPIO (input)

-V3 - 2 LEDS connected in parallel to one port, the 3rd LED in a separate port (2 total GPIO ports)
+V3 - 2 LEDS connected in parallel to one port, the 3rd LED in a separate port (2 total GPIO ports now for LEDS)

 V4 - similar circuit, but more spaced out on the breadboard